VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Experiments

-\textbf{Waymo Open Dataset:} Tables~\ref{tab:waymo_seen} and \ref{tab:waymo_unseen} clearly shows that VLC Fusion with 10 conditions consistently outperforms other baseline algorithms.
-Specifically, VLC Fusion achieved a 3D mAP of 30.6 in the Day and Night (seen) scenario and 35.2 in the Dawn/Dusk (unseen) scenario.
-Interestingly, increasing the number of environmental conditions from 3 to 10 notably improved accuracy for underrepresented classes such as cyclists by approximately 5\% in both the seen and unseen scenarios.
-This improvement suggests that incorporating additional environmental context helps the fusion model more effectively generalize and handle challenging, underrepresented scenarios.
+\textbf{Waymo Open Dataset:} Tables~\ref{tab:waymo_overall_seen_unseen} and Fig.~\ref{fig:waymo_seen_unseen_vlc_vs_fusionssd} show that VLC Fusion with 10 conditions consistently outperforms other baseline algorithms.
+Specifically, VLC Fusion achieved a 3D mAP of 37.0\% in the Day and Night (seen) scenario and 41.5\% in the Dawn/Dusk (unseen) scenario.
+Interestingly, increasing the number of conditions from 3 to 10 notably improved accuracy for underrepresented classes such as cyclists by 10.8\% and 14.3\% in the seen and unseen scenarios, respectively.
+This suggests that incorporating additional environmental context helps the fusion model generalize to challenging, underrepresented scenarios.
 Qualitative examples from Fig.~\ref{fig:sample_predictions} further support these findings, illustrating VLC Fusion’s enhanced capability to detect vehicles, cyclists, and pedestrians under varied environmental conditions.

-\textbf{ATR Dataset:} Tables~\ref{tab:atr_performance_seen} and \ref{tab:atr_performance_unseen} reinforce the effectiveness of VLC Fusion.
+\textbf{ATR Dataset:} Tables~\ref{tab:atr_overall_seen_unseen} and Fig.~\ref{fig:atr_seen_unseen_vlc_vs_fusionssd} reinforce the effectiveness of VLC Fusion.
 Despite the ATR dataset presenting comparatively simpler environmental variations, VLC Fusion consistently improved performance across both seen and unseen scenarios.
-VLC Fusion with 14 human-defined environmental conditions performed best on the seen test set, achieving a mAP of 61.04, surpassing Fusion SSD’s best baseline result of 60.22.
-Additionally, VLC Fusion utilizing 6 extracted conditions delivered the highest performance on the unseen test set, achieving a mAP of 10.02.
+VLC Fusion with 7 VLM-extracted environmental conditions performs best on the seen and unseen test splits, achieving a mAP of 61.67\% and 13.38\%, surpassing Fusion SSD’s best baseline result of 57.82\% and 9.42\%, respectively.
 These results emphasize that even datasets with less pronounced environmental variation benefit from incorporating context-specific environmental conditions into the fusion model.
-Additional results with mAR are provided in Appendix~\ref{app:atr_results}.
+Additional results with per-class $mAR_{100}$ are provided in Supplementary.